S

 Samoyeds are high-energy dogs.
 They were bred for hunting and herding, meaning they are used to being very active.
 For this reason, you will want to make sure your Samoyed gets plenty of exercise each day.
 Take them outside for walks or let them run around and play in a fenced-in backyard.

-A Samoyed has a very thick coat that was used to protect him from Siberia’s cold temperatures.
+A Samoyed has a very thick coat that was used to protect it from Siberia’s cold temperatures.
 Avoid taking your Samoyed outside on a hot day.
 Keep them cool in the house with some fans and try to help keep them active by playing indoors.

 Puppies

 Samoyed puppies are adorable and will need special care from you to grow and develop into healthy adults.
 Before bringing your new puppy home, examine your house and make sure it is safe for a dog.
-Remove any hazardous chemicals or cleaners that the dog could get into and make sure there is nothing that you don’t want to be destroyed within their reach.
+Remove any hazardous chemicals or cleaners that the dog could get into, and make sure there is nothing that you don’t want to be destroyed within their reach.

-Once you bring your new puppy home, you should schedule a veterinary appointment to have him checked out and vaccinated.
+Once you bring your new puppy home, you should schedule a veterinary appointment to have it checked out and vaccinated.
 Starting training and socialization from an early age will also be important in making sure your dog knows how to act in different situations and when around people or other animals.

 Close-up of three Samoyed puppies sitting in a suitcase against blurred blue background looking at the camera